Results & Downloads

 iPC (4) H2020 Project: About why the future paediatric cancer treatment is in personalization

 In this episode we welcome Davide Cirillo.
 He represents the Barcelona Supercomputing Center, a partner in iPC which, by the way, stands for Indivualized Peadiatric Cure.
 We talk about how explainable AI and machine learning is the key to tailor treatments for kids while minimizing the risks.
+The iPC project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 826121.

 iPC (4) H2020 Project: About why the future paediatric cancer treatment is in personalization